A Community Plan for Progress

 The Lawrence Board of Education on June 24, 2019, approved a five-year Strategic Plan that reflects what the community wants for the future of Lawrence Public Schools.
 Here is the presentation to the board by Martha Greenway.

 The school board hired Greenway Strategy Group (GSG) in January to assist with the design, development, and implementation of a process to determine strategic direction for the district.
 The work culminated in a five-year plan, which includes establishing short-term priorities and goals for the 2019-2020 school year, as well as a comprehensive direction for school years 2020-21 through 2023-24.

-Next, Superintendent Dr. Anthony Lewis invited student, teacher and staff, school board, parent, and community representatives to a Design Team meeting to review the data analysis and discuss priority student outcomes.
-The district's Executive Leadership Team grouped the Design Team's input into five priority student outcomes and five strategic themes.
-These make up the draft Strategic Plan Framework.
+GSG analyzed district student academic data, survey results, and feedback collected during the Superintendent's fall Listening and Learning Tour.
+Next, the district invited student, teacher and staff, school board, parent, and community representatives to a Design Team meeting to review the data analysis and discuss priority student outcomes.
+The district's Executive Leadership Team (ELT) grouped that input into five priority student outcomes and five strategic themes that made up the draft Strategic Plan Framework.

 The school board on February 25 agreed to share the draft framework with the community for feedback.
 The district hosted five forums and invited feedback via an online survey.
 On March 25, GSG shared highlights of that feedback and a revised Strategic Plan Framework incorporating the community input.